bitcoin-s/eclair/docs/PTLC.md

 This is the first iteration of PTLC implementation described here: https://suredbits.com/payment-points-part-1/.
 The implementation requires some changes in the Lightning protocol, however we tried to make as few changes as possible.

-Because of that this version is partially trustless.
+Because of that this version is partially trusting.

-We introduced two new messages (`update_add_ptlc` and `commitment_signed_ptlc`), and reused `update_fulfill_htlc`

-with a slightly different semantics.
+We introduced two new messages (`update_add_ptlc` and `commitment_signed_ptlc`), and reused `update_fulfill_htlc` with a slightly different semantics.